Karunamon/tkwaremmb/content/post/reddit-no-more.md

 Furthermore, when asked, the staff refuses to give any specific examples of said harassment.

-Later, after Ellen Pao's (aka: ekjp) ouster and the installation of the original cofounder Steve Huffman (aka: spez), reddit was caught [colluding with](http://www.businessinsider.com.au/reddit-unbanned-russia-magic-mushrooms-germany-watchpeopledie-localised-censorship-2015-8) the governments of Russia and Germany to remove (or rather, make invisible) posts which are illegal in those countries, despite being based in the USA, a country with strong free speech protections.
+Later, after Ellen Pao's (aka: ekjp) ouster and the installation of the original co-founder Steve Huffman (aka: spez), reddit was caught [colluding with](http://www.businessinsider.com.au/reddit-unbanned-russia-magic-mushrooms-germany-watchpeopledie-localised-censorship-2015-8) the governments of Russia and Germany to remove (or rather, make invisible) posts which are illegal in those countries, despite being based in the USA, a country with strong free speech protections.
 When questioned on this, Steve Huffman was [quoted](https://www.reddit.com/r/technology/comments/3gynwu/reddit_is_now_censoring_posts_and_communities_on/cu308ps) as saying:

 >As Reddit grows internationally, relationships with governments beyond our own in the United States become relevant.